Flood Advisory issued for Tioga by NWS - News Break

 Flood Advisory issued for Tioga by NWS

-Effective: 2021-07-12 21:43:00 EDT Expires: 2021-07-12 22:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 18:37:00 EDT Expires: 2021-07-12 21:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Tioga The National Weather Service in State College has issued a * Flood Advisory for East Central Tioga County in north central Pennsylvania * Until 1030 PM EDT. * At 826 PM EDT, Heavy rain has mostly ended, but ongoing runoff issues continue.
-Minor flooding is ongoing in the advisory area. * Some locations that will experience flooding include Mansfield, Covington, Roseville and Mansfield University.alerts.weather.gov
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Tioga The National Weather Service in State College has issued a * Flood Advisory for Central Tioga County in north central Pennsylvania * Until 815 PM EDT. * At 643 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Rain totals of between one half inch and one and a half inches have already occurred over the advisory area, and minor flooding is ongoing or expected to begin shortly. * Some locations that will experience flooding include Mansfield, Wellsboro, Morris, Covington, Millerton, Tioga, Roseville, Tioga Junction and Mansfield University.
+Additional half inch to one inch amounts are expected over parts of the area, resulting in minor flooding.alerts.weather.gov

 Comments / 0